TechnJoe/Guacamoli/README.md

-TEMPARATURE IMPACT ON US AVOCADO SAlES
+TEMPARATURE IMPACT ON US AVOCADO SALES

 The goal of our project is to be able to use two datasets to uncover trends in weather (temperature) and the sale of avocados (conventional and organic) in California.
 This will be completed by pulling a dataset containing avocado sales from Kaggle and a temperature dataset from NOAA.
 Datasets will be merged in a Jupyter notebook to clean and transform the information.
 Once we have our clean data we will then load the cleaned datasets into postgres as our final production database.

 BACKGROUND: